aterris/epic-post-type/ReadMe.txt

 == Description ==

 A library for the creation of Custom Post Types, Custom Taxonomies, and Custom MetaBoxes on an EPIC Scale.
+This plugin is strictly for developers.

 == Installation ==